Inter-chain Interactions, Multi-magnon condensation and Strain effect in chain compound NaVOPO$_4$: DFT essentials

-The exchange interactions estimated employing the above formula, and using DFT inputs for $\Delta$ and $t_{\alpha,\beta}$'s with choice of $U$ = 4 eV and J$_H$ = 1 eV are listed in Table I. This gives rise to antiferromagnetic nature of the two dominating exchanges, $J$ and $J^{'}$, related to hopping integrals $t$ and $t^{'}$, two sub-leading exchanges, one of ferromagnetic nature, $J_c$ related to $t_c$, and another of antiferromagetic nature, $J_a$ related to $t_a$.
+The exchange interactions estimated employing the above formula, and using DFT inputs for $\Delta$ and $t_{\alpha,\beta}$'s with choice of $U$ = 4 eV and $J_H$ = 1 eV are listed in Table~\ref{tab:t2g_table} of Appendix A. This gives rise to the antiferromagnetic nature of the two dominating exchanges, $J$ and $J^{\prime}$, related to hopping integrals $t$ and $t^{'}$, two sub-leading exchanges, one of ferromagnetic nature, $J_c$ related to $t_c$, and another of antiferromagetic nature, $J_a$ related to $t_a$.